 The vision behind the illuminate seminar is to create a platform that brings together stakeholders where issues can be tabled and solutions to these issues proffered.

-A. Our immediate plan is to increase our scholarship fund and enrol more girls to the scheme; the SAG Project (Sponsor A Girl) aims to put a number of girls through school, beginning from primary school.
+Our immediate plan is to increase our scholarship fund and enrol more girls on the scheme; the SAG Project (Sponsor A Girl) aims to put a number of girls through school, beginning from primary school.

 We hope to continue to address the problem of menstrual period poverty, and also try to see that our girls are put in conducive learning facilities with the necessary learning materials they need.

-A. Funding is a major setback; we can do a lot more with the right donors and funding.
+Funding is a major setback; we can do a lot more with the right donors and funding.
 Giving to charitable causes is not restricted to financial support, individuals can volunteer their time and skillset as well.
-The government can also set up more sustainable structures to see to the everyday needs of the girl child, for example even though primary education is officially free and compulsory states in the north east and north west have primary net attendance rates of 47.7 percent and 47.3 percent respectively.
+The government can also set up more sustainable structures to see to the everyday needs of the girl child, for example even though primary education is officially free and compulsory states in the northeast and north-west have primary net attendance rates of 47.7 per cent and 47.3 per cent respectively.
 This means that more than half of the girls are not in school.
 The question is why?

-A. We need to take responsibility and become the change we want to see in our country.
+We need to take responsibility and become the change we want to see in our country.
 We must learn to move our conversations beyond our circle of concern to our circles of impact and influence.
-Turn your complaints to problem statements and work towards solving those that are in your capacity to solve.
-Time should have taught us by now that relying on others to makes things favourable for us may prove an endless wait.
+Turn your complaints into problem statements and work towards solving those that are in your capacity to solve them.
+Time should have taught us by now that relying on others too makes things favourable for us may prove an endless wait.

 Oiza and the Girl Child Care Advancement Initiative are contributing their own quota to society development and changing the narrative of the girl child.
 Support them and let’s all play our parts to solve Nigeria’s problem.